Samsung/tizen-docs/docs/application/dotnet/guides/app-management/application-launcher.md

         }
 ```

-The main code of the application:
+14. The common main code of the NUI application:

 ```csharp
         static void Main(string[] args)